The superclustering of hot gas: cosmological sensitivity in the Websky simulations: Conclusions

 We also studied how uncertainties in gas physics modeling may complicate efforts to measure cosmology.
 We applied several prescriptions for gas pressure to the fiducial simulation using the halo-model framework.
-These included both the standard BBPS pressure profiles with varied profile extents, and an extension to this model which includes a broken power-law, depleting pressure in lower-mass halos to mimic some of the effects of strong AGN feedback.
-We found that the broken power law has a much larger impact than varying the pressure profile extent within the BBPS model.
+These included both the standard BBPS pressure profiles with varied profile extents and an extension to this model which includes a broken power-law, depleting pressure in lower-mass halos to mimic some of the effects of strong AGN feedback.
+We found that the broken power-law has a much larger impact than varying the pressure profile extent within the BBPS model.
 Varying the broken power-law exponent versus the mass at which the relationship is broken has similar impacts on large scales, removing pressure from the (integrated and binned) LSS in all multipoles.
 Comparing the effects with the cosmological variations revealed the following points: \begin{itemize} \item The gas physics variations cause a roughly $r$-independent amplitude scaling in the $m=0$ profiles, similar to the impacts of cosmology variations, indicating near-degeneracy between cosmology and gas physics. \item However, the gas pressure variations have less impact on the higher-order moments than $m=0$, whereas the cosmology variations have similar impacts regardless of moment, indicating that analyzing oriented stacks using more than one moment can help to break the gas-cosmology degeneracy. \end{itemize} Both sets of conclusions indicate that it would be beneficial for the future of the subject to include orientation, and analysis of anisotropic information, in stacked profiles.
 However, an important caveat to our analysis is that we performed all gas variations using isotropic halo painting, limiting the space of possibilities covered.
-In a more realistic hydrodynamical simulation, the higher order moments of the tSZ profile may depend on more complex details of the feedback implementation, such as whether AGN jets tend to be aligned or misaligned with large-scale structure, which could increase the degeneracy with cosmology.
+In a realistic hydrodynamical simulation, the higher order moments of the tSZ profile may depend on directional details of the feedback implementation---such as coherent (mis)alignment of AGN jets with large-scale structure---which could \rr{mimic cosmological signatures in higher $m$ and thus} increase the degeneracy with cosmology.

 Several avenues would be interesting to pursue for future simulation-based work.
 Further work with hydrodynamical simulations including feedback variations is necessary to verify the degeneracy-breaking power of the higher-order moments.
 The superclustering statistics used in this paper may be also useful for probing more exotic cosmological models beyond $\Lambda$CDM, such as particular types of primordial non-Gaussianity which induce additional local anisotropies in structure, or couplings in the dark matter-dark energy field which could impact the triaxial growth of structures like filaments and superclusters.
 Ultimately, robust inference with these statistics will require predictions that jointly vary cosmology and astrophysics parameters.
 Such predictions may be possible in the future with advancements made in semi-analytic modeling, emulators, and/or simulation-based inference.